unverschaemt/stockparty-projektmanagement/rup.md

 We've chosen to use Mocha since it fits best into our project, but it's quite hard to keep an accurate test coverage, since we're using a special and customized design pattern.
 Also there's a lot of UI-specific code that is hardly testable in general since it can differ a lot in different browsers.

-## 3. Architectural Goals and Constraints ##
-Our goal is to be able to change each part of the software easily without any influence to other parts.
-We haven’t a certain tool to provide this because it is not necessary because of our architecture.

 ## Evaluation Mission
 **What we except from our tests**
 * keep calculating algorithms (most important core) working correctly